 Table 36 shows the results if there were no offers for Seasonal products (Demand Resources, Energy Efficiency Resources, and Generation Resources) in the 2021/2022 RPM Base Residual Auction and everything else had remained the same.
 All binding constraints would have remained the same.
 The RTO clearing price would have increased to \$142.49 per MW-day, and the clearing quantity would have decreased to 163,142.0 MW.
 The clearing quantity of seasonal capacity would have decreased to 0 MW.
-The ATSI clearing price would have decreased to \$166.26 per MW-day, and the clearing quantity would have decreased to seasonal capacity for satisfying ATSI's reliability requirement would have remained the same at 0 MW.
-The EMAAC clearing price would have decreased to 29,229.3 MW.
+The ATSI clearing price would have decreased to \$166.26 per MW-day, and the clearing quantity would have decreased to 8,005.8 MW.
+The clearing quantity of seasonal capacity for satisfying ATSI's reliability requirement would have remained the same at 0 MW.
+The EMAAC clearing price would have decreased to \$165.47 per MW-day, and the clearing quantity would have decreased to 29,229.3 MW.
 The clearing quantity of seasonal capacity for satisfying EMAAC's reliability requirement would have decreased to 0 MW.
 The PSEG clearing price would have decreased to \$198.66 per MW-day, and the clearing quantity would have decreased to 5,355.5 MW.
 The clearing quantity of seasonal capacity for satisfying PSEG's reliability requirement would have decreased to 0 MW.
 The BGE clearing price would have decreased to \$198.69 per MW-day, and the clearing quantity would have remained the same at 1,937.7 MW.
 The clearing quantity of seasonal capacity for satisfying BGE's reliability requirement would have remained the same at 0 MW.
 The ComEd clearing price would have decreased to \$190.79 per MW-day, and the clearing quantity would have decreased to 22,255.9 MW.
 The clearing quantity of seasonal capacity for satisfying ComEd's reliability requirement would have decreased to 0 MW.